5.3 How can supersaturation be achieved?

 Radiation and mixing happen at constant pressure (isobaric); uplift happens at constant energy (adiabatic).
 Let’s consider these three cases in more detail.
 A good way to show what is happening is to use the water phase diagram.
 The video (3:15) entitled "Supersaturation Processes 2" below will explain these three processes in greater detail:

-All matter radiates infrared energy, as we will see in the next lesson.
-When an air mass radiates this energy, it cools down, but the amount of water vapor does not change.
+All matter radiates energy as electromagnetic waves, as we will see in the next lesson.
+When an air parcel radiates this energy (mostly in the infrared part of the spectrum), it cools down, but the amount of water vapor does not change.

-We can understand this process by using the water phase diagram (see figure below).
-Initially, the air mass is at the position of the blue dot.
-As the air parcel cools and the temperature drops, the air parcel temperature moves to the left on the diagram but the water vapor pressure does not change.
+We can understand this process by using the water phase diagram in the figure below.
+Consider a situation in which an air parcel is undersaturated, which is represented by the blue dot.
+As the air parcel emits radiation, the air parcel cools but does not change its vapor pressure.
+Hence, the blue dot moves to the left on the diagram.
 However, because the temperature drops, es drops.
 When es becomes slightly less than e, a cloud forms.

 - e is constant as T decreases.